A Guide to Solar Costs: Should I Lease or Buy?

 There are two options for leasing solar panels: you can obtain a solar lease or a solar power-purchase agreement (PPA).
 Solar leases and PPAs are essentially the same, with one main difference.
 A solar lease means you agree to pay a fixed monthly rent in order to use the solar energy system and reduce your energy bill.
 A PPA means you agree to purchase the power generated by the system.
 Some companies allow you to choose an option, whereas others, such as NRG, offer only one option.

-Costs: While some companies require a down payment, many allow you to get started with a $0-down agreement.
+Costs of Leasing Solar Panels: The average cost to lease solar panels ranges between $50-$250 per month.
+While some companies require a down payment, many allow you to get started on a lease program with a $0-down agreement.
 Similar to obtaining a loan for a system, your monthly fees will depend on multiple factors, including how much energy you use, the company, your location, and your credit score.
-If you lease a system, you aren’t eligible for any tax rebates or incentives.
+If you lease a solar energy system, you aren’t eligible for any tax rebates or incentives.

 Biggest Pro: By leasing solar panels, you can immediately take advantage of energy savings with a very small, if any, down payment.
 This is ideal if you want to cut down on your energy bill but can’t afford to purchase a system outright or aren’t qualified for a loan.